dotkernel/dot-authorization/README.md

 Dotkernel authorization service abstractions.

-`dot-authorization` is Dotkernel's authorization base package which define interfaces for authorization services to be used with Dotkernel applications.
+`dot-authorization` is Dotkernel's authorization base package that defines interfaces for authorization services to be used with Dotkernel applications.

 ## Documentation